vtardia/simphle/README.md

 #### Using a front controller

 By specifying a `controller` settings Simphle uses this file as rewrite target instead of `index.php`, so you can use for example `app.php`.

+#### Customizing the environment

+The `env` section defines environment variables that are passed to the PHP files through the `$_ENV` superglobal.
+JSON objects are converted to associative arrays.

 License